Professional edition active

 Etiology of Nephrotic Syndrome

-Nephrotic syndrome occurs at any age but is more prevalent in children (primarily minimal change disease), mostly between ages 1½ and 4 years.
+Nephrotic syndrome occurs at any age but is more prevalent in children (primarily minimal change disease), with a mean age of diagnosis of 5 to 6 years (1, 2).
 Congenital nephrotic syndromes appear during the first year of life.
 At younger ages (< 8 years), boys are affected more often than girls, but both are affected equally at older ages.
 Causes differ by age (see table Glomerular Disorders by Age and Presentation) and may be primary or secondary (see table Causes of Nephrotic Syndrome).

 The most common primary causes are the following:

-HIV-associated nephropathy is a type of focal segmental glomerulosclerosis that occurs in patients with AIDS.
+HIV-associated nephropathy is a type of focal segmental glomerulosclerosis that occurs in patients with advanced HIV infection.

 Table